SFT

 with Timer("forward_backward", timings):

-metrics = self.dispatch.forward_backward("policy", batch, loss_fn="cross_entropy")
+output = self.dispatch.forward_backward("policy", batch, loss_fn="cross_entropy")

 with Timer("optim_step", timings):